K-minutti/TTP/README.md

 ## Help

-Running forked and cloned project on Windows.
+Running the project on Windows.
 Try the following commands in this order to run on Windows.

 ```
 npm intall